music-encoding/guidelines/_guidelines-v3/02-header/01-headerFileDescription/03-headerPhysicalDescription.md

 drives, DVDs)

-The use of standard abbreviations for units of quantity is recommended where applicable, here as elsewhere (see
+The use of standard abbreviations for units of quantity is recommended where applicable, here as elsewhere (see [http://physics.nist.gov/cuu/Units/binary.html](http://physics.nist.gov/cuu/Units/binary.html){:.link_ref}).
-<a class="link_ref" href="http://physics.nist.gov/cuu/Units/binary.html">http://physics.nist.gov/cuu/Units/binary.html</a>).

-{% include _plainExample.html example="./v3/examples/header/header-sample031.xml" valid="false" %}
+{% include plainExample.html example="./v3/examples/header/header-sample031.xml" valid="false" %}

 For ease of processability, the use of the **@unit** attribute is recommended, as in the following example:

-{% include _plainExample.html example="./v3/examples/header/header-sample032.xml" valid="true" %}
+{% include plainExample.html example="./v3/examples/header/header-sample032.xml" valid="true" %}